temisAP/PBL_paneles/README.md

 Where:

-      the first number design the module
+      the first number design the module within the whole project

-        4 for solar panels
-      the second number desgin the subset
+      the second number desgin the subset within the module

-        1 for panels per se
-        2 for release mechanism
-        3 for SADA mechanism
-        4 for hinge joints
-        5 for estructural subsets
-      the third number desgin the product within the subset Subset 1:
+      the third number desgin the product within the subset
-            Subset 2:
-            Subset 3:
-            Subset 4:
-              1 for hinges between panels
-              2 for hinges between first panel and triangular support Subset 5:
-              1 for triangular support

       the two numbers after low bar enumerates the part within the product

 ## About parametrization